Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Configuration
 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Create node if not existing*
-  Activate the toggle to automatically create a tree node in the destination attribute if no tree node exists.
+  Enable the toggle to automatically create a tree node in the destination attribute if no tree node exists.
 Otherwise, you have to manually create a tree node.

   [comment]: <> (is that right? or does the mapping fail then?)